nathanmsmith/nathansmith.io/src/content/index.md

 Hi, I’m Nathan. 👋

-I’m currently a software engineering intern on the Data Visualization team at [Datadog](https://www.datadoghq.com) in New York City.
+I’m a rising junior at [UCLA](http://www.ucla.edu), where I study computer science.

-I'm halfway through a Computer Science degree at [UCLA](http://www.ucla.edu).
-I'll be returning to school in September 2019, and expect to graduate in 2021.
+I recently finished a winter internship with the data visualization team at [Datadog](https://www.datadoghq.com) in New York City.
+I'll be returning to New York in a few weeks for a summer internship at [Keybase](https://keybase.io).

-Last summer, I worked as a software engineering intern for [Keybase](https://keybase.io), where I contributed code to Keybase's open-source desktop and mobile applications.
-I'll be returning to Keybase for another internship in Summer 2019.
+Last summer, I worked as a software engineering intern for Keybase, where I contributed code to their open-source desktop and mobile applications.
 I also previously interned for [Autodesk](https://www.autodesk.com), where I worked on developing and designing an internal website to connect engineers within the company.